Restioson/xtra/BREAKING-CHANGES.md

 - `Address` methods were moved to `AddressExt` to accommodate new `Address` types
     - *How to upgrade:* add `use xtra::AddressExt` to wherever address methods are used (or, better yet, `use xtra::prelude::*`)
+- `Address::send` and `Address::send_async` now return `MessageResponseFuture` instead of the equivalently-typed `impl Future`.
+I'm not sure if this is breaking, so I'll put it here anyway.